 Going Beyond the Rainbow with H&M Project Manager Ashley Wright

-The campaign aims to peel back the bright colours usually associated with Pride celebrations, and instead reveal the powerful stories of diversity behind every rainbow flag.
+The campaign aims to peel back the bright colors usually associated with Pride celebrations and instead reveal the powerful stories of diversity behind every rainbow flag.
 It hopes to inspire people to share their own stories and in a way create an online Pride parade of stories.

 For Ashley, this was the first time he shared his Pride journey on such a massive scale — his story has already been viewed by millions around the globe.
 But becoming more of a public figure was never a restraint for Ashley.
 If anything, it made it more important for him to be part of the campaign.

-Ashley also happens to be a Project Manager at H&M, based in Stockholm.
-He has been with the company for ten years, starting in the UK as Visual Merchandiser before moving to Asia – China, Singapore and Hong Kong.
-He wasn’t looking specifically for a role in H&M at the time he joined, but still remembers what drove him to the company.
+Ashley also happens to be a project manager at H&M and is based in Stockholm.
+He has been with the company for ten years, starting in the UK as a visual merchandiser before moving to Asia — China, Singapore and Hong Kong.
+He wasn’t looking specifically for a role in H&M at the time he joined, but he still remembers what drove him to the company.